Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Hierarchy/Concept-Of-Hierarchy.md

 ItemzApp Repository >>> Project(s) >>> ItemzType(s) >>> Itemz(s) >>> multiple level of SubItemz(s).

-Within ItemzApp, we allow users to define their own ItemzType.
-That said, we also support concept of “Parking Lot” ItemzType.
+Within ItemzApp, users are allowed to define their own ItemzType(s).
+That said, ItemzApp also support concept of “Parking Lot” ItemzType.
 Every project by default has system ItemzType which is called “Parking Lot”.
 This is where users park their Itemz which are either not fully defined or they are not in scope of a given project but can be considered in the future.

 ItemzApp shall allow defining Parent and Child Itemz Hierarchy support between Itemz that are stored in “Parking Lot” and this way, we can move a given set of Parent and Child Itemz together between different types including “Parking Lot” inbuild system ItemzType.